How Five Hundred People are putting Free Solar on Brighton’s Schools

 How We Raise Money

-We do this by selling shares in our legal entity, Brighton Energy Limited, a Community Benefit Society (CBS).
-A CBS is radically different from a normal company – each member in the society has one vote, for example (regardless of the amount invested) and the maximum investment is £100,000.
+We do this by selling shares in our legal entity, Brighton Energy Limited, a Social Enterprise.
+A Social Enterprise is radically different from a normal company – each member in the society has one vote, for example (regardless of the amount invested) and the maximum investment is £100,000.

 Becoming a Member